The future of Hollywood doesn’t have to be so white. Here’s how

 The overall effect, as one Black agent put it, has been “a shock to the system.”

-Though as Lori Bartlett, co-head of talent at ICM Partners pointed out, “It hasn’t been a shock to Black people.”
+Though as Lorrie Bartlett, co-head of talent at ICM Partners pointed out, “It hasn’t been a shock to Black people.”

 In the wake of all of the upheaval, which continues on through peaceful protests around Los Angeles, Hollywood is now grappling with what to do next—i.e., how to turn all of its good intentions and vocal support into meaningful action.

-In other words, how to turn “this flashpoint into a turning point,” says Gerard Bush, co-writer and co-director of the upcoming horror film Antebellum.
+In other words, how to turn “this flashpoint into a turning point,” says Gerard Bush, who along with Christopher Renz is the writer-director of the upcoming horror film Antebellum.

 Change starts before showing up in Hollywood